Significant-Gravitas/AutoGPT/README.md

 You can start the local llm api server with ```docker-compose -f .\docker-compose-fastchat.yml up --build --wait```

 Add ```USE_FASTCHAT=True``` to your .env file

+I have not tested this with Auto-GPT running inside a docker container at all.
 <hr/>